 Re-opening schools has implications for the broader community.
 Infections from school can be brought home.
 Having children out of the home can change adults' behaviors and affect disease spread.
-Studies on the broader effect of school closures on COVID community spread have found that social distancing steps as a whole are critical to slowing COVID infection, but findings are mixed on whether school closures are effective, and the majority of published papers thus far suggest that school closures are not as effective as other policies such as banning large events.
-These studies are challenging to conduct, however, since many school closures occur at or near the same time as other social distancing policies, which may account for the mixed findings:
+Studies on the broader effect of school closures on COVID community spread have found that social distancing steps as a whole are critical to slowing COVID infection, but that school closures are among the least effective of these steps (in contrast to banning large events, or closing restaurants and bars, for instance):

-- One study of county-rates of COVID across the U.S. found "no evidence that school closures influenced the growth rate" in COVID infections, while another found that school closures were associated with significant reductions in COVID infections and deaths, though this paper did not account for other closure policies like large gathering bans, restaurant closures, or non-essential business closures. - An analysis of 11 European nations found large reductions in COVID spread from lock-downs, but no significant effect from school closures on their own.
-Another analysis of social distancing policies in Italy, France, and the United States found no significant effect of school closures on COVID growth rates.
+- A study of county-rates of COVID across the U.S. in March and April 2020 found "no evidence that school closures influenced the growth rate" in COVID infections. - An analysis of 11 European nations found large reductions in COVID spread from lock-downs, but no significant effect from school closures on their own. - An analysis of social distancing policies in Italy, France, and the United States found no significant effect of school closures on COVID growth rates.